Tailoredia/deepscope/Readme.md

 Maintaining up-to-date and comprehensive documentation is crucial for the project's usability and maintainability.
 When contributing, please update the relevant documentation files, including:

-- README.md: Update the main README file if your contribution introduces new features, changes existing functionality, or requires additional setup instructions.
+- Readme.md: Update the main Readme file if your contribution introduces new features, changes existing functionality, or requires additional setup instructions.
 - API Documentation: If your contribution modifies the API endpoints or request/response formats, update the `urls` and `web` documentation accordingly.
 - Code Comments: Ensure that your code is well-commented, explaining the purpose, inputs, and outputs of functions and classes.